emmercm/www/src/blog/_if-it-doesnt-page-me.md

 - **Breaking a service [SLO](/blog/slis-slos-and-slas-what-are-they) (or an SLO error budget burn rate that will imminently cause SLO breakage).**

   Clients, internal and external, rely on services maintaining their SLOs.
-A service breaking its SLO means that service is likely to degrade other services that depend on it.
+A service breaking its SLO means that there is ethat service is likely to degrade other services that depend on it.
 Depending on how tightly-coupled services are, that could be disastrous.

 - **Availability issues.**